- After School Enrichment

 (6 Weeks – 12 Years)

-We will open on an occasional Saturday during the year from 10-2, especially before Christmas.
+We may open on an occasional Saturday during the year from 10-2, based on parent request.
 Lunch & Activities are included in the cost.
 Reservations and payment are required in advance.

 Summers at Meadows consist of a plethora of fun, learning and exploration.
 In addition to Montessori, we will also have weekly themes, such as STEM, Art, Cooking, Gardening and much more.